tluciad/click-counter/README.md

-# Click counter React / Freecodecamp
+# Click Counter React / Freecodecamp

 🎈 This is a practice project to learn React by making a Click Counter react app, based in a freecodecamp lesson https://www.youtube.com/watch?v=6Jfk8ic3KVk